 January is often synonymous with “detox,” launching a million juice cleanses and yoga passes.
-I prefer to start the new year indulging in the heartiest, most satisfying, lip-smacking comfort food—both to fill my steady hunger cravings and keep me sane during the Canadian winter.
+I prefer to start the new year indulging in the heartiest, most satisfying, lip-smacking comfort food — both to fill my steady hunger cravings and keep me sane during the long Canadian winter.

 Baked mac and cheese with cauliflower sauce, spinach and artichokes